 Fossil Free Yale

-YSEC proudly supports Fossil Free Yale, the campaign for Yale’s divestment from the fossil fuel industry, part of a historical larger nationwide movement to divest.
+Fossil Free Yale is the campaign for Yale’s divestment from the fossil fuel industry, part of a historical larger nationwide movement to divest.
 Divestment emerged last year to revitalize the climate justice movement, and it represents one of the biggest issues on the Yale campus today.
-Visit our website to sign the petition and to obtain more information about Fossil Free Yale and its collaboration with the Yale administration.
+Visit our website to sign the petition and to obtain more information about Fossil Free Yale and its special collaboration with the Yale administration.

 Project Bright aims to increase the amount of solar energy generated at Yale.
-We advocate the use of solar panels on Yale’s campus, host workshops training students to install solar paneling, and promote dialogue within Yale on investing in solar power.
+We advocate the use of solar panels on Yale’s campus, research installation and make building assessments, host workshops training students to install solar paneling, and promote dialogue within Yale on investing in solar power.